BlairyDev/movie_app/docs/progress-reports/presentation/final-presentation/final-presentation.md

 # Project Overview

 **Problem Domain:**
-- Users struggle to track multiple shows & episodes
+- Users struggle to track multiple shows
 - Manual tracking is time-consuming and error-prone
 - To many steps just to go to TMDB in the browsers

+---

 **Our Solution:**
 - Movie Tracker App